Christian-Hummel/IMC-Assignment-2/README.md

 **Country**

-add_country() - registers a country to be used for trip plans by the agents
+add_country() - registers a country to be used for trip plans by the agents - c

-get_country_by_id() - displays country attributes: country_ID, name and all current activities
+get_country_by_id() - displays country attributes: country_ID, name and all current activities - c

-get_all_countries() - shows a list of all countries
+get_all_countries() - shows a list of all countries - c

 get_country_stats() - displays the number of total visits, the most popular activity and the total revenue it generated